 OR Gate Symbol

-OR Gate symbol helps quickly identify how inputs combine to produce an output in digital circuits.
+The symbol helps quickly identify how inputs combine to produce an output in digital circuits.

-Logical Expression of OR Gate
+Logical Expression of 2-Input OR Gate

 The logical expression of a two-input OR gate is given by,